 A credit student is one who has been accepted into the program by the Doctoral Programs Committee or is currently enrolled in a Doctor of Ministry program at another institution and is seeking to fulfill degree requirements.
-The charge per four-hour seminar for a student enrolled in a Doctor of Ministry program is \$850.00.
+The charge is \$1,647.50 per semester.
 The student must go through the admissions office and complete the registration process.